U.S. expected to have 500,000 COVID-19 deaths by February, CDC official warns

 Now, he's not just walking, he's working out — and over the weekend, got his first dose of the Moderna vaccine.

 CBS News has confirmed on Monday that President Trump will lift travel restrictions from Europe and Brazil, where the virus is surging, before he leaves office.
-The restrictions would be lifted on January 26.
-Meanwhile, hospitals in the U.S. are still at maximum capacity and are bracing for a post-holiday surge.
+The restrictions would be lifted on January 26 — but President-elect Biden's team said later Monday that he would block the changes.